Survey on Financing and Growth of Small and Medium Enterprises

 5- Government agencies

 6- Enterprises in specific industries, identified by the North American Industry Classification System.
-These industries are: utilities (22); finance and insurance (52); management of companies and enterprises (55); educational services (61); public administration (91); automotive equipment rental and leasing (5321); commercial and industrial machinery and equipment rental and leasing (5324); out-patient care centres (6214); medical and diagnostic laboratories (6215); other ambulatory health care services (6219); general medical and surgical hospitals (6221); psychiatric and substance abuse hospitals (6222); specialty (except psychiatric and substance abuse) hospitals (6223); and community food and housing, and emergency and other relief services (6242).
+These industries are: utilities (22); finance and insurance (52); management of companies and enterprises (55); educational services (61); public administration (91); automotive equipment rental and leasing (5321); commercial and industrial machinery and equipment rental and leasing (5324); out-patient care centres (6214); medical and diagnostic laboratories (6215); other ambulatory health care services (6219); general medical and surgical hospitals (6221); psychiatric and substance abuse hospitals (6222); specialty (except psychiatric and substance abuse) hospitals (6223); community food and housing, and emergency and other relief services (6242); and private households (814110).

 This is a sample survey with a cross-sectional design.

 The sampling unit was the enterprise.
-The population was stratified by region, industry and size.
-The regions were the Atlantic Provinces, Quebec, Ontario, the Prairie Provinces, and British Columbia together with the territories.
-The industries were based on the 2012 North American Industry Classification System (NAICS), and the size was based on the number of employees of the enterprise.
+The main population was stratified by age of business, enterprise size, industry and geography.
+The regions were the Atlantic Canada, Quebec, Ontario, Manitoba and Saskatchewan, Alberta, and British Columbia together with the territories.
+The industries were based on the 2017 North American Industry Classification System (NAICS), and the size was based on the number of employees of the enterprise.
 For enterprises less than two years old (start-ups), there were two size categories: 1 to 4 employees and 5 or more employees.
 For enterprises two years and older, there were four categories: 1 to 4 employees; 5 to 19 employees; 20 to 99 employees and 100 or more employees.
+For enterprises in Quebec, the largest size group was further divided into two categories: 100 to 249 employees, and 250 or more employees.

 The size of the sample selected was determined based on the following: